arslansajid/star-wars-hero/README.md

 # Star Wars Hero App

-You can search for your favorite star wars heros with this app.
+You can search for your favorite star wars heroes with this app.

 ## Tech Stack

 1-React.js with Typescript

 2-Heroku for continuous Deployment

+3-react-testing-library

 ## Available Scripts